nhsconnect/gpconnect/pages/access_documents/access_documents_development_documents_guidance.md

 ## What is a document? ##

-A clinical document (CD) is a written, printed or electronic record that provides evidence of medical care.
+A clinical document is a written, printed or electronic record that provides evidence of medical care.
 Clinical documents must be accurate, timely and reflect specific services provided to a patient.
 A clinical document could be any document that the GP practice adds to a clinical record of the Patient.

 ## Problem statement ##